 Another addition to the list is the film Shagird, starring Nana Patekar as a senior cop who takes a young police officer under his tutelage.
 Nana plays sort of a anti-hero in the film who happens to be a corrupt yet fearful officer.

-Tigmanshu Dhulia has directed some of the best critically acclaimed films of this century, and Shagird happens to be one among them.
+Tigmanshu Dhulia has directed some of this century’s best critically acclaimed films, and Shagird happens to be one of them.

 Taxi No. 9211 (2006)